nissy220/Collatz_problem/README.md

 # A function to estimate the total stopping time distribution of the Collatz problem based on the stochastic approach.

 ## Details
-This repository contains code implementing a function that approximate the total stopping time distribution for the Collatz function [1] based on the Brownian motion.
+This repository contains a code implementing a function that approximate the total stopping time distribution for the Collatz function [1] based on the Brownian motion.
 The Collatz function is
 [tex: f(n)=\frac n2 \quad if n 0]